A Closer Look at Deep Policy Gradients: Introduction

-\begin{itemize} \item \textbf{Gradient Estimation:} we find that even while agents are improving in terms of reward, the gradient estimates used to update their parameters are often poorly correlated with the true gradient.\footnote{It is important to note that this alone does not preclude such gradient signals from being useful.
-Indeed, this is known to be the case in many classical stochastic optimization settings.
-However, it is unclear to what degree we can transfer intuitions from these settings to the deep RL regime.
-Furthermore, we find that the effects of gradient variance may interact in complex ways with other factors.} We also find that gradient estimate quality decays with training progress and task complexity. \item \textbf{Value Prediction:} our experiments indicate that value networks successfully solve the supervised learning task they are trained on, but do not fit the true value function.
-Additionally, employing a value network as a baseline function only marginally decreases the variance of gradient estimates compared to using true value as a baseline (but dramatically increases agent's performance compared to using no baseline at all). \item \textbf{Optimization Landscapes:} we also observe that the optimization landscape induced by modern policy gradient algorithms is often not reflective of the underlying true reward landscape, and that the latter is often poorly behaved in the relevant sample regime. \item \textbf{Trust Regions:} our findings show that deep policy gradient algorithms sometimes violate theoretically motivated trust regions.
-In fact, in proximal policy optimization, these violations stem from a fundamental problem in the algorithm's design. \end{itemize}
+\paragraph{Our contributions.} We take a broader look at policy gradient algorithms and their relation to their underlying framework.
+With this perspective in mind, we perform a fine-grained examination of key RL primitives as they manifest in practice.
+Concretely, we study: \begin{itemize} \item \textbf{Gradient Estimation:} we find that even when agents improve in reward, their gradient estimates used in parameter updates poorly correlate with the ``true'' gradient.
+We additionally show that gradient estimate quality decays with training progress and task complexity.
+Finally, we demonstrate that varying the sample regime yields training dynamics that are unexplained by the motivating framework and run contrary to supervised learning intuition. \item \textbf{Value Prediction:} our experiments indicate that value networks successfully solve the supervised learning task they are trained on, but do {\em not} fit the true value function.
+Additionally, employing a value network as a baseline function only marginally decreases the variance of gradient estimates compared to using true value as a baseline (but still dramatically increases agent's performance compared to using no baseline at all). \item \textbf{Optimization Landscapes:} we show that the optimization landscape induced by modern policy gradient algorithms is often not reflective of the underlying true reward landscape, and that the latter is frequently poorly behaved in the relevant sample regime. \end{itemize}

-We believe that the above issues and our lack of understanding thereof majorly contribute to the widely observed brittleness and poor reproducibility of deep RL.
+Overall, our results demonstrate that the motivating theoretical framework for deep RL algorithms is often unpredictive of phenomena arising in practice.
 This suggests that building reliable deep RL algorithms requires moving past benchmark-centric evaluations to a multi-faceted understanding of their often unintuitive behavior.
-Our work uncovers several areas where such understanding is most critically needed (c.f.
-Section~\ref{sec:takeaways}).
+We conclude (in Section~\ref{sec:takeaways}) by discussing several areas where such understanding is most critically needed.